Buddytheelff/webmapping/Chapter10/readme.md

 Compare the other attributes that have appeared in the GeoJSON feature properties in Figure 1.2 to the data in the CSV feature.
 The numbers are identical, but note that all CSV attribute values are strings, whereas the numerical attributes in the GeoJSON feature are numbers.
 To work with a D3 linear scale, your attribute data <ins>**_must_**</ins> be typed as numbers—hence the use of the `parseFloat()` JavaScript method to change the CSV strings into numbers as they are transferred (Example 1.1 line 24).

-> ### **Join your CSV data to your GeoJSON features.
-Check the results of your data join script against the GeoJSON data structure on the right side of Figure 1.2.
-If your script does not produce similar results, use Example 1.1 to determine where the problem may lie.**
+> ### **Join the CSV data to the GeoJSON features.
+Check the results of the data join script against the GeoJSON data structure on the right side of Figure 1.2.
+If the script does not produce similar results, use Example 1.1 to determine where the problem may lie.**

 ### II.
 Advanced JavaScript: From Global to Local